 Back then, downtown was mostly government buildings, office towers, and sports venues surrounded by surface parking lots.
-The idea of meeting friends for dinner downtown on a random Tuesday night would have sounded about as realistic as dial up internet making a comeback in today’s world.
+The idea of meeting friends for dinner downtown on a random Tuesday night would have sounded about as realistic as dial-up internet making a comeback.

 For decades, Phoenix developed outward, not upward.
 Suburbs exploded and downtown stagnated.
-That started changing in the late 2000s and accelerated after 2010 with major public and private investment: light rail expansion, ASU’s downtown campus, sports venue upgrades, residential towers, and arts-focused redevelopment around Roosevelt Row.
+That started changing in the late 2000s and accelerated after 2010 with major public and private investment: light rail, ASU’s downtown campus, sports venue upgrades, residential towers, and arts-focused redevelopment around Roosevelt Row.

-Since roughly 2010, downtown Phoenix has shifted from a pass-through district to one of the Valley’s primary entertainment, cultural, and urban residential hubs.
-Since 2020 alone, downtown has added more than 5,000 apartment units, with tons more planned or under construction.
+Since roughly 2010, Downtown Phoenix has shifted from a pass-through district to one of the Valley’s primary entertainment, cultural, and urban residential hubs.
+Downtown Phoenix Inc. describes downtown as a live, work, play, and learn neighborhood shaped by higher education, residential growth, jobs, restaurants, and nightlife.

 Where Downtown Phoenix Is Located